 Call today to make an appointment or to learn more 864-797-7450

-Dr. William F. Flanagan M.D. has been recognized as an expert in treating Erectile Dysfuntion by Coloplast Men’s Health.
-GHS Regional Urology is the only center in the state of South Carolina that has been given a Center of Excellence designation for the treatment of E.D.
+Dr. William F. Flanagan M.D. is recognized as an expert in treating Erectile Dysfunction by Coloplast Men’s Health.
+GHS Regional Urology is the only center in the state of South Carolina that has been given a Center of Excellence designation for the treatment of erectile dysfunction.